-Three patterning modules (or photolithography steps) are needed for producing a silicon AFM probe: one for the chip, a second for the cantilever and a third for the tip.
+Three photolithography steps are needed for producing a silicon AFM probe: one for the chip, a second for the AFM cantilever and a third for the AFM tip.

 Some simplifications are made in order to keep the overview more concise and clearer.
-The photoresist deposition, exposition and development steps are combined in ‘photolithography’ steps and the photoresist removal steps are skipped.
+The photoresist deposition, exposition, development and removal steps are combined in ‘photolithography’ steps and the cleaning steps are omitted.

-The second patterning step defines the lateral dimensions of the cantilevers.
-The silicon etch determines thier thickness.
+The second patterning step defines the lateral dimensions of the AFM cantilevers.
+The silicon etch determines their thickness.

-The remaining oxide on top of the wafer is removed in order to provide a clean surface for the next oxidation.
+The remaining oxide on the top side of the wafer is removed in order to provide a clean surface for the next oxidation.

-Thermal oxidation occurs as a result of the bonding of oxygen from the atmosphere with silicon from the wafer surface.
-As a result, during oxidation silicon is consumed from the wafer.
-The tip becomes smaller and sharper.
-An additional silicon nitride layer is deposited on top of the thin oxide layer in order to serve as a protective layer for the next step.
+An additional silicon nitride layer is deposited on top of a thin oxide layer in order to serve as a protective layer for the next step.

-After the nitride and oxide layer are removed, the probe fabrication is complete.
-Usually the probes are held to the wafer by several small silicon holders that can be easily broken by applying a small mechanical force on the chip.
+After the nitride and oxide layer are removed, the AFM probe fabrication is complete.
+At this point the AFM probes are attached to the wafer only by several small silicon bridges.
+The AFM probes can be easily freed by applying a small mechanical force to the holder chip with tweezers.

-The actual fabrication process varies for different AFM probe types and for different manufacturers in terms of step sequence, process parameters, materials and technology used, etc. This has a significant impact on final product quality and yield.
+The actual fabrication process varies for different AFM probe types and for different manufacturers.
+Different technological processes, process parameters and step sequences are applied.
+This has a significant impact on the final product quality and yield.
 At the end, it is up to the customers to find the right AFM probes that satisfy their requirements.